LLNL/axom/src/axom/mint/docs/sphinx/sections/execution_model.rst

 that comprise the :ref:`sections/execution_model` are:

-* **The Iteration Space:** Indicated by the function suffix, used to specify the mesh entities to traverse and operate upon, e.g., the :ref:`Nodes`, :ref:`Cells` or :ref:`Faces` of the mesh.
+* **The Iteration Space:** Indicated by the function suffix, used to specify the mesh entities to traverse and operate upon, e.g. the :ref:`Nodes`, :ref:`Cells` or :ref:`Faces` of the mesh.

 * The :ref:`executionPolicy`: Specified as as the first, *required*, template